tegorman13/htw/docs/Analysis/e1-hugo.md

 | bandTypeExtrapolation              |    71.51 |         33.24 |        109.60 | 1.0 |
 | conditVaried:bandTypeExtrapolation |    66.46 |         32.76 |         99.36 | 1.0 |

-Table 2: E1.
-Training vs. Extrapolation
+Table 2: **Experiment 1 testing accuracy**.
+Main effects of condition and band type (training vs. extrapolation), and the interaction between the two factors.
 </div>

 *Testing.* To compare conditions in the testing stage, we first fit a model predicting deviation from the target band as a function of training condition and band type, with random intercepts for participants and bands.
 The model is shown in <a href="#tbl-e1-bmm-dist" class="quarto-xref">Table 2</a>.
 The effect of training condition was not reliably different from 0 ($B$ = 39, 95% CrI \[-21.1, 100.81\]; pd = 89.93%).
 The extrapolation testing items had a significantly greater deviation than the interpolation band (β = 71.51, 95% CrI \[33.24, 109.6\]; pd = 99.99%).
 The interaction between training condition and band type was significant ($B$ = 66.46, 95% CrI \[32.76, 99.36\]; pd = 99.99%), with the varied group showing a greater deviation than the constant group in the extrapolation bands.
 See <a href="#fig-e1-test-dev" class="quarto-xref">Figure 2</a>.